Democrats say US President Donald Trump had a 'meltdown' at White House meeting

 Even as Trump defended his removal of U.S. troops from northeastern Syria, he praised his decision to send more troops and military equipment to Saudi Arabia to help the kingdom defend against Iran.

-Trump said the U.S. is sending missiles and "great power" to the Saudis, and "they're paying for that."
+Trump said the US is sending missiles and "great power" to the Saudis, and "they're paying for that."